Personalised Meta-path Generation for Heterogeneous GNNs: The PM-HGNN Framework

-\textbf{Optimisation.} Based on the definitions above, the proposed meta-path design process of node $v_{i}$ at timestep $t$ consists of three phases: (i) obtaining the state $s_{t}$ at timestep $t$; (ii) predicting an action (relation) $a_{t}=${\it argmax}$_{a}(Q(s_{t}, a; \theta))$ to extend the meta-path according to the current state $s_{t}$; (iii) updating state $s_{t}$ to $s_{t+1}$.
-Moreover, we train the policy network Q-function by optimising Equation~\ref{eq:qlearning} with the reward function as defined in Equation~\ref{eq:rfunc} and the loss function defined in~\cite{MKSRVBGRF15}:
+\textbf{Optimisation.} The proposed meta-path generation at step $t$ consists of three phases: (i) obtaining state $s_{t}$; (ii) predicting an action $a_{t}=\arg\max_{a \in A}(Q(s_{t}, a; \theta))$ to extend the meta-path according to the current state $s_{t}$; (iii) updating state $s_{t}$ to $s_{t+1}$.
+Moreover, we train the policy network Q-function by optimising Eq.~\ref{eq:qlearning} with the reward function as defined in Eq.~\ref{eq:rfunc}, and the loss function is given by: